yfndev/ybudget/README.md

 **9. Internal vs Public Functions**

 - We separate sensitive operations (like payment fulfillment, user management) into internal functions
-- These internal functions can only be called from our backend, never from client code
+- These internal functions can only be called from our backend (not from client code)

 #### Third Party Integration Security

 **10. Stripe Webhook Verification**

-- Every Stripe webhook is verified before we process it using our `STRIPE_WEBHOOKS_SECRET`
+- Every Stripe webhook is verified before we process it using `STRIPE_WEBHOOKS_SECRET`
 - This way, attackers can't fake payment confirmations

 **11. Secure Payment Processing**